joshwycuff/py-laz/docs/quick_start.md

 - Two defined actions, `default` and `example`.
 They simply invoke shells which echo "default" and " example", respectively.

-Note that nothing is stopping you from storing additional information in other top-level keys.
+Note that nothing is stopping you from storing additional information in other unreserved top-level keys.
 This is useful for plugins.

 ## Targets